 - 1. Define Symmetric and Anti-Symmetric Signals? - 2.
-Define Continuous and Discrete Time Signals? - 3.
+Define scaling of a signal? - 3.
 What are the Different types of representation of discrete time signals? - 4.
 What are the Different types of Operation performed on signals? - 5.
 What is System?